HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/deathray.md

 - This weapon was completely reworked in the v0.8.0 update.
   - Previously, it was a weapon that fired 20 projectiles per shot for 200 damage per shot every 60ms (for 3333.333 DPS), had infinite ammo, 20º spread, no penetration, and a range comparable to the [Glock 19](/weapons/guns/g19).
-    - That iteration of the Death Ray was weaker, since it was possible to stall against it, and it was possible to outrange it.
+    - That iteration of the Death Ray was weaker since it was possible to stall against it, and it was possible to outrange it.
 - It is the first developer weapon (both in its original form and its rework, since the next developer weapon, the [Revitalizer](/weapons/guns/revitalizer) was added in v0.9.0)
 - Its switch sound contains an easter egg.
 - Like other developer weapons, its kill icon contains colors and gradients.